U.S. Relations With Estonia

-The U.S. and Estonia are strong allies and partners.
-The U.S. established diplomatic relations with Estonia in 1922 following its declaration of independence during World War I. Estonia was annexed by the Soviet Union in 1940 during World War II.
+The United States and Estonia are strong allies and partners.
+The United States established diplomatic relations with Estonia in 1922 following its declaration of independence during World War I. Estonia was annexed by the Soviet Union in 1940 during World War II.
 In 1991, Estonia declared full independence, and international recognition followed.
-The U.S. had never recognized the forcible incorporation of Estonia into the Soviet Union, and it views the present Government of Estonia as the legal continuation of the interwar republic.
+The United States had never recognized the forcible incorporation of Estonia into the Soviet Union, and it views the present Government of Estonia as the legal continuation of the interwar republic.

 U.S. Assistance to Estonia

-U.S. security assistance to Estonia provides the opportunity to sustain and expand the partnership the U.S. has formed with Estonia, contribute to improved NATO interoperability, and support Estonia’s military commitments abroad.
+U.S. security assistance to Estonia provides the opportunity to sustain and expand the partnership the United States has formed with Estonia, contribute to improved NATO interoperability, and support Estonia’s military commitments abroad.
+Estonian prosecutors, police, and judges also participate in U.S.-funded training and capacity enhancing activities related to anti-money laundering, anti-corruption, and judicial efficiency.

 Bilateral Economic Relations

-The U.S. and Estonia have signed a bilateral investment treaty.
-Principal imports from the U.S. include computer and electronic products; chemicals; machinery; transportation equipment; and wood products.
+The United States and Estonia have signed a bilateral investment treaty.
+Principal imports from the United States include computer and electronic products; chemicals; machinery; transportation equipment; and wood products.
 U.S. imports from Estonia include computer and electronic products; petroleum products; chemicals; electrical equipment; and optical, medical, or precision instruments.
-Estonia participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the U.S. for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.
+Estonia participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.